Robert-J-H/AudacityTwoTwoPlus/help.md

 ----

-## Full Help
+## <a id="full_help"> </a> Full Help

 ### Table of Default Keyboard Shortcuts
-The shortcuts are mainly available in the Track View, exceptions are indicated (Navigateable  with table commands, such as Control+Alt+Arrows)
+The input gestures  are mainly available in the Track View, exceptions are indicated

+(The following table is navigateable  with NVDA commands such as Control+Alt+Arrows)

 Shortcut | Description | Remarks
 ----|----|----
-NVDA+H | Shows this  Help | You can use browser navigation keys (e.g. h or t) and also NVDA+Control+F to search something.
-Press escape to close the window.
+NVDA+H | Shows this  Help | You can use browser navigation keys (e.g. h or t) and also NVDA+Control+F to look for  something specific.
+Escape closes the Window.
 NVDA+G | Shows the famous JAWS Guide by David Bailes | Despite its name, the guide is essentially valid for all Screen Readers.
 Same keys useable as for the Help dialog.
 NVDA+A | Reports the current Audio Position | The format is the same as the one in  the Selection toolbar.
 Also true for other time commands.
 NVDA+J | Reports the current Start Time | Always available, regardless of the visibility settings in the Selection Toolbar